 LOSS means you do not know where your ASSET is and cannot recover it.
 ASSETS confiscated by customs, other officials or authorities are not considered lost.

 PROFESSIONAL means to be engaged in an activity for which one receives any monetary compensation.

 REPLACEMENT VALUE means the amount you would have to pay to replace your ASSET today.

-SUM INSURED means the REPLACEMENT VALUE of the ASSET (including specified modifications and accessories for that ASSET) specified by you.
+SUM INSURED means the replacement value (the amount you would have to pay to replace your ASSET today) of the ASSET (including specified modifications and accessories for that ASSET) specified by you.
 The sum insured is confirmed in your Policy Schedule.
 It is your responsibility to update this value.

 THEFT means your ASSET has been taken from you or from a secure location without your consent and you have no means of retrieving that ASSET.

 - To understand what is and is not covered under your Policy.

 - To manage your cover by switching it on and/or off for your ASSET, based on your cover needs.

 - To ensure that the SUM INSURED for your ASSET accurately reflects the current REPLACEMENT VALUE of that ASSET.